um-pdavila/acs_docs/docs/triton/2-sw/jh.rst

 your Python or R programs through the Notebook with the supercomputer resources.

-Currently all requested Notebook servers are running in only one compute node.
+Currently all requested Notebook servers are running in only two compute nodes.
 It is recommended to use the Notebook as a testing tool and submit formal jobs via LSF.

 Using JupyterHub on Triton
 --------------------------